CF1, CF2: The Common

 (to a high degree it is now replaced by the CLF).
 Visual editing or text import/export.

-text input format that after pre-processing is saved as a binary
+that after pre-processing is saved as a binary format CBA (CATT-Acoustic

-it offers optional encryption of filters and optional file encryption after
+encryption of filters and optional file encryption after an array design

-that want to support the CTA format can design their arrays also
+support the CTA format can design their arrays also using the

-using the demo version but the demo will not allow actual prediction
+demo version but the demo will not allow actual prediction in a room

-in a room using the arrays.
-If export from a manufacturer's direct sound
+using the arrays.
+If export from a manufacturer's direct sound aiming

 DLL function supplied, similarly if filters are to be encrypted.
 If an